Page 1: Biography

 Hockey player and administrator, nurse

-This biography, written by Charlotte Macdonald, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Charlotte Macdonald, was first published in the Dictionary of New Zealand Biography in 1996.

 Cora Mildred Maris Clark was born at Auckland, New Zealand, on 3 March 1885 to Cora Juliett Meurant and her husband, Richard Maris Clark, an insurance manager.
 From about 1890 the family lived in Dunedin.
 With her younger sister Elvira, Cora attended Otago Girls' High School where the two girls became enthusiastic hockey players.
 Together they joined teams in one of a handful of clubs around Dunedin playing regular Wednesday and Saturday matches.